 When it comes to gardening with kids, it is so easy to let the children get carried away with deciding which plants, trees, and shrubs to plant in the garden.
-Gardening is nature's original meditation.
-The simple pleasures of gardening are very meditative.
-Why not get kids involved early?
-Gardening has shown to help kids with ADD, and many of the same benefits can be derived with shovel and hoe.
-We tend to get focused on how wonderful the greenery will look and how those brilliant blooms will brighten our yards But in order to give the kids a chance to achieve the most lush look possible, when gardening with kids, it's vitally important to do the dirty work - having the children prepare the garden soil.
-Learn more from Mr. Avacado and the State of California.
+We tend to get focused on how wonderful the greenery will look and how those brilliant blooms will brighten our yards.
+But in order to give the kids a chance to achieve the most lush look possible, when gardening with kids, it's vitally important to do the dirty work - having the children prepare the garden soil.
+Learn more from PBS Parents,

 Gardening With Kids: Getting Ready

 To achieve the best results possible, don't take Junior to a nursery until your soil is ready.
-Otherwise your plants will spend too much time in the suffocating plastic packets at home as you get your soil ready for planting, and lets face it, the best part of gardening with kids is planting the plants!.
+Otherwise your plants will spend too much time in the suffocating plastic packets at home as you get your soil ready for planting, and lets face it, the best part of gardening with kids is planting the plants!
+You may also wish to consider container gardening with your kids.
 If your children are starting fresh with a new garden area, the first thing you should do is remove any large debris - rocks, branches, sticks.
 Then let the kids lay out the shape of your garden using string.

 Then you'll need to consider the quality of your existing soil, including the pH level; which fertilizers your garden will need, and what additives and organic matter will work best to give you a robust, vibrant garden to enjoy gardening with kids.
 It doesn't have to all be about work, either, let the kids play with water with an concrete water feature or wall fountains, helping them learn how vital water is to natural systems.
 When gardening with kids, becoming familiar with your soil is key to the success of your garden.
 It will guide you in how to fertilize and water, and, ultimately, be the basis of a thriving garden.
 When Gardening with kids, teach them about the importance of quality soil and preparation.